bitgenstein/ICO-Alert-API/README.md

    * **`KEY=[string]`**

-      Obtain your API key by requesting one from team@icoalert.com
+      Obtain your API key by requesting one from team@icoalert.com.

    **Optional:**

    * **`FILTER=date`**

-      Enables date filter
+      Enables date filter on ICOs returned.

    * **`STARTDATE=[date]`**

    * **`ENDDATE=[date]`**

       Suggested format: YYYY-MM-DD.
-Only for use with `FILTER=date`
+Only for use with `FILTER=date`.

    * **`INCLUDEDISABLED=no`**

-      Hides disabled ICOs
+      Hides disabled ICOs.

    * **`INCLUDEDISABLED=no`**

-      Hides enabled ICOs
+      Hides enabled ICOs.

    * **`PAGE=[int]`**

       Responses are generally limited to 50 per page, unless your key has special permissions.
-Use `PAGE=2`, `PAGE=3` etc. to access all of the results
+Use `PAGE=2`, `PAGE=3` etc. to access all of the results.

    * **`ICOSPERPAGE=[int]`**

       The default ICOs per page limit is 50, unless your key has special permissions.
-Use this to manually limit the number of ICOs per page
+Use this to manually limit the number of ICOs per page to a number that is less than your key's maximum.

    * **`ICO=[int]`**

       5-digit ICO id number calls data on a specific single ICO.
-(This does not return more data points on the single ICO than is returned when calling multiple ICOs)
+(This does not return more data points on the single ICO than is returned when calling multiple ICOs.)

 * **API Sample Calls**
   (parameter names such as KEY are case sensitive)